top of page

 -

-Texas State-Adopted ProductsFor materials that have gone through the Texas state adoption process, Learning List publishes the state review panel’s detailed alignment report and the alignment percentage calculated by the Texas Education Agency.
+Texas State-Adopted ProductsFor products reviewed through the Texas State Board of Education’s Instructional Materials Review and Approval (IMRA) process, Learning List publishes the state review panel’s alignment report and alignment percentage.

 -